- Stress around your personal finances can negatively impact your ability to put patient care first.

 If you have a positive balance, congratulations: you’ve got more money coming in than you’re spending!

-If this is the case, you may want to use that money to pay down debt, save for a cash cushion in one of our high yield savings accounts (recommend at least 6 months worth of expenses), or support future goals like retirement or a vacation.
+If this is the case, you may want to use that money to pay down debt, save for a cash cushion in one of our high-yield savings accounts (some recommend at least three to six months worth of expenses), or support future goals like retirement or a vacation.
 Don’t forget to occasionally treat yourself—you deserve it!

 What should you do if you are spending more money than you are bringing in?

-Here are just a few common areas we’ve found physicians-in-training tend to waste money (we get, however, some of these are necessary for your mental health!):
+Here are just a few common areas we’ve found doctors-in-training can cut back on spending (we get, however, some of these are necessary for your mental health and are fine in moderation!):

 - Grabbing food on the go (fast food, gas stations, convenience stores etc.) Instead, lower your expenses by always carrying snacks with you, and bringing meals to work.